 We were retained by a client who runs an international business training program for affluent private investors.
-This client is an excellent public speaker possessing a wealth of valuable knowledge.
-She has successfully engaged Hotel ballrooms packed full of investors and business owners, paying $7,500 a seat for a 3-day training program.
-We were excited to have them as a client.
+This client is an excellent public speaker with a wealth of valuable knowledge.
+They have successfully engaged hotel ballrooms packed full of investors and business owners paying $7,500 a seat for a 3-day training program.
+Needless to say, we were excited to have them as a client.

-We optimized their search and display ad campaigns, and began looking at the surprisingly weak performance of their YouTube video campaigns.
+After optimizing their search and display ad campaigns, we began looking at the surprisingly weak performance of their YouTube video campaigns.

 Problems with YouTube Video Conversions: Not Always Obvious…

-We registered for their free online course and watched some videos over a 2 week period.
-We went into product marketing mode, asking “why aren’t the video campaigns converting well?”.
-Then, suddenly we saw the problem clearly.
+To fully understand the problem we registered for their free online course and watched videos over a 2-week period.
+After watching as a consumer, we went into product marketing mode to ask, “why aren’t the video campaigns converting well?”.
+Then, suddenly the problem became clear.

 Sorry – That’s Not Worth Trying